The Story of Baltic Cable

 100 % owned by Statkraft

-In October 2010, Norwegian utility company Statkraft Energi AS entered into an agreement with E.ON Sverige to acquire the remaining 33,3% of the shares in Baltic Cable AB from 1 January 2011.
-As a result Baltic Cable became wholly owned by Statkraft Energi AS.
+Norwegian utility company Statkraft Energi AS entered into an agreement with E.ON Sverige to acquire all shares in Baltic Cable AB from 1 January 2011.
+As a result, Baltic Cable became wholly owned by Statkraft Energi AS Some years later, Statkraft Asset Holding AS assumed the ownership.

 2019